oreillymedia/system-manager/README.md

 # Yet Another Ansible System Manager

+As developers we have many tools to build reproducible envionrments: Packer, Vagrant, Docker, Ansible, Chef, Puppet, etc. The one thing we do not often have made in a reproducible way is our local developer machines.
+Why not use one of those great tools above (Ansible) to do this for us?

-This project is just designed to be a collection of roles and/or playbooks to bootstrap and manager a developer machine.
+This project is just designed to be a collection of Ansible roles and/or playbooks to bootstrap and manage a developer machine.

 ## Requirements